TarrySingh/Awesome-ChatGPT-Resources/README.md

 10. [emailGPT](https://github.com/lucasmccabe/emailGPT): a quick and easy interface to generate emails with ChatGPT
 11.	[docGPT](https://github.com/cesarhuret/docGPT): ChatGPT directly within search Google Docs as an Editor Add-on
 12.	[chatgpt-conversation](https://github.com/platelminto/chatgpt-conversation): Have a conversation with ChatGPT using your voice, and have it talk back.
-13. [Openaibot](https://github.com/sudoskys/Openaibot): OpenAI Chat Bot For Telegram
+13. :cn: [Openaibot](https://github.com/sudoskys/Openaibot): OpenAI Chat Bot For Telegram
-14.  [chatgpt-mirai-qq-bot](https://github.com/lss233/chatgpt-mirai-qq-bot): OpenAI ChatGPT for Mirai QQ Bot
+14. :cn: [chatgpt-mirai-qq-bot](https://github.com/lss233/chatgpt-mirai-qq-bot): OpenAI ChatGPT for Mirai QQ Bot
-15. [QChatGPT](https://github.com/RockChinQ/QChatGPT): QQ robot bot developed based on OpenAI ChatGPT
+15. :cn: [QChatGPT](https://github.com/RockChinQ/QChatGPT): QQ robot bot developed based on OpenAI ChatGPT
-16.	 [nonebot-plugin-chatgpt](https://github.com/A-kirami/nonebot-plugin-chatgpt): Smart Conversation Chat plugin for NoneBot2.
+16.	 :cn: [nonebot-plugin-chatgpt](https://github.com/A-kirami/nonebot-plugin-chatgpt): Smart Conversation Chat plugin for NoneBot2.
-17. [ChineseAiDungeonChatGPT](https://github.com/bupticybee/ChineseAiDungeonChatGPT): AI dungeon using ChatGPT as the storytelling model
+17. :cn:[ChineseAiDungeonChatGPT](https://github.com/bupticybee/ChineseAiDungeonChatGPT): AI dungeon using ChatGPT as the storytelling model

-# JavaScript
+## JavaScript

 1. [chatgpt-mac](): ChatGPT for Mac, living in your menubar.
 2. [chatgpt-advanced](): A browser extension that augments your ChatGPT prompts with web results.